A complete guide to scattering cremated remains

 Some sporting venues have consented to allow the scattering of ashes.
 As with golf clubs, it has been viewed as a beneficial way to encourage families to have a lasting connection with the venue.

-Different types of scattering options
+Different types of ash scattering options & services

 Shotgun shell firing

-You can have the cremated remains added to shotgun shells which can then be fired into the air, and the remains scattered.
+You can have the cremated remains added to shotgun shells, which can then be fired into the air, and the remains scattered.

 Memorial Spaceflight